A driving offence refers to a violation of traffic laws, which can lead to various punishments if found guilty.

-Driving offences can range in severity but most commonly involve an on-the-spot fine or a warning if you are deemed to not be in full control of a vehicle, drink-driving or distracted by using a mobile phone.
+Driving offences can range in severity but most commonly involve an on-the-spot fine or a warning if you are deemed to not be in full control of a vehicle.

 You can also receive points on your licence that can build up over time.
-This is called ‘totting up’ and can lead to a more severe penalty overall if you receive more than 12 points, such as a heavy fine or even a driving ban.
+This is called ‘totting up’ and can lead to a driving ban if you receive 12 or more points.

-For more serious offences such as careless or dangerous driving you may have put other road users at risk.
+For more serious driving offences, such as careless or dangerous driving, you may have put other road users at risk.
 In such circumstances, you face a fine, driving ban and, in the case of dangerous driving, prison time.

-Let DPP Law take the stress away by handling your legal case
+Let DPP Law’s motoring offence solicitors take the stress away

 Here at DPP, our experienced motoring offence solicitors are experts in handling all types of driving offence cases.

-Our solicitors are well-experienced in helping those accused of driving offences and can help defend you in circumstances such as:
+Our driving offence solicitors are highly experienced in helping those accused of driving offences and can help defend you in circumstances such as: